foss-for-synopsys-dwc-arc-processors/embarc_osp/doc/documents/board/emsdp.rst

 Interfaces
 ^^^^^^^^^^

-ARC EM SDP board provides a variety set of peripherals for evaluate and development.
+|emsdp| board provides a variety set of peripherals for evaluate and development.
 There are many peripheral devices available, such as SPI, IIC, UART, GPIO.
-Upon these, the ARC EM SDP offers multiple interfaces for audio, USB, micro-SD card, wireless, ADC, motion sensor, etc.
+Upon these, the |emsdp| offers multiple interfaces for audio, USB, micro-SD card, wireless, ADC, motion sensor, etc.
 External hardware modules can also be easily connected to the board though extension interfaces using Pmod Connectors, Arduino, mikro BUS.

 .. image:: /pic/emsdp_peripheral_interfaces.jpg
-    :alt: EM SDP Interfaces
+    :alt: |emsdp| Interfaces

 Extensions
 ^^^^^^^^^^

-To bring your application context around the ARC EM SDP, Pmod Connectors, Arduino, mikro BUS are supported.
+To bring your application context around the |emsdp|, Pmod Connectors, Arduino, mikro BUS are supported.
 All the sets of connections are controlled by mux controller and can be switched by user.
 There are many peripheral devices available, such as SPI, IIC, UART, GPIO.